aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/management/add-worksheet-to-spreadsheet/_index.md

 ---
-title: "Aspose.Cells Cloud Excel Add Worksheet Web API - Insert New Sheets with Type & Position Control"
+title: "Add Worksheet to Excel with Aspose.Cells Cloud API – Control Sheet Type and Position"
 second_title: "Document"
-ArticleTitle: "How to Add Worksheets to Excel – Insert New Sheets at Specific Locations"
+ArticleTitle: "How to Add Worksheets to Excel Using Aspose.Cells Cloud API – Insert New Sheets at Specific Locations"
 linktitle: "Add Worksheet to Spreadsheet"
 type: docs
 url: /add-worksheet-to-spreadsheet/
-keywords: "excel, add worksheet, aspose cells api, spreadsheet, cloud api, sheet type, sheet position"
+keywords: "add worksheet to spreadsheet api, aspose cells cloud, excel api, sheet type, sheet position, chart sheet, macro sheet"
-description: "Learn how to programmatically add a new worksheet, chart sheet, or macro sheet to an Excel workbook using Aspose.Cells Cloud API.
+description: "Learn how to add a worksheet, chart sheet, or macro sheet to an Excel workbook using the Aspose.Cells Cloud add worksheet to spreadsheet API.
 Control sheet type, name, and insertion position in a single REST call."
 weight: 100
 ---